 Who should apply?

-This program is geared towards newly admitted, racially underrepresented minority students* who have any interest in computer science, or want to learn more about the field, at any level of experience!
+This program is geared towards newly admitted students that identify as from historically underrepresented groups (HUGs)* who have an interest in computer science, or want to learn more about the field, at any level of experience!

-*In Computer Science those who identify as Black, African-American, Indigenous, Alaskan Native, Hispanic, Latina/o/x, Native Hawaiian, and/or Pacific Islander are considered to be Underrepresented Racial and/or Ethnic Minorities (URMs)
+*HUGs includes students that identify as Black, African-American, Indigenous, Alaskan Native, Hispanic, Latina/o/x, Native Hawaiian, Pacific Islander and/or other underrepresented racial/ethnic minorities.